browne0/skymadhigh-discord-bot/README.md

 Run this command to install it: `npm install --global windows-build-tools`

-Once that's done, clone or download this repo, and run `npm install`.
+Once that's done, clone or download this repo, open the directory with 'package.json' in it and run `npm install`.

 ### Starting the bot